Thomas-Fulton/Programming_notes/vim_notes.md

 W  # move to the beginning of the word
 #16  # moves 16 lines down

+ma  # mark position, map to letter a
+`a  # move to marked position mapped to letter a

 diw  # delete in word
 yiw  # yank in word
 viw  # highlight in word etc.